 “Is it fair to say sitting here today we still don’t have an answer to the definitive source of the Legionella at the Quincy home?”
 Connelly asked regarding the Legionnaires' outbreak that has caused 13 deaths since 2015.

 “Right now we do not have definitive source,” Erica Jeffries, director of the Illinois Department of Veterans' Affairs, said.
 “We do have a lot of places where we have found detection, but we do not have a definitive source.”

-Jeffries said other expert witnesses, Illinois Department of Public Health Director Nirav Shah and Center for Disease Control Director for Epidemiological Science Sam Posner, would say the same.
+Jeffries said other expert witnesses, Illinois Department of Public Health Director Nirav Shah and Centers for Disease Control and Prevention Director for Epidemiological Science Sam Posner, would say the same.

 “It is very rare that an actual source is ever identified for Legionnaires',” Jeffries said of the deadly bacteria that has been found in the 200-acre underground water piping system.

-“Is it the extensive testing of the water,” Connelly asked of why experts have testified the disease is in fact coming from the water piping at Quincy’s.
+“Is it the extensive testing of the water?”
+Connelly asked of why experts have testified the disease is coming from the water piping at Quincy’s.

 “Absolutely,” Jeffries said.

 Connelly said his district could be of assistance since it is "the water management capital of Illinois," with both Phigenics and Ecolab's Nalco directly off Routes 88 and 59.

 “I have learned all I need to know about Legionella from my first visit to Nalco,” Connelly said.